Download a FREE E-Book with 20 Easy Weeknight Dinners

 This crockpot beef stew is ready to serve directly out of the crock pot.
 If you want to add some extra garnishes, top it with some fresh cracked black pepper, freshly chopped parsley and shredded parmesan cheese.

-I also like to buy a loaf of crusty Italian bread at the market.
+I also like to buy a loaf of crusty Italian bread at the market or my homemade overnight bread recipe.
 Rip off a big hunk and use it to soak up all the broth at the bottom of the soup bowl.
 There is nothing better than a winter stew with some good bread.

 Above view of ingredients for slow cooker beef stew